BTemplates Blog

 Blockquote. screenshot

-And use the follow HTML structure:
+Use the following HTML structure:

 <blockquote><p>Content of my quote</p></blockquote>